zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-faq/index.md

 [TOC]

-This FAQ is for developers; check out the [General Chromium OS FAQ](/chromium-os/chromium-os-faq) for non-development related questions.
-If that doesn't work out, try the [discussion groups](/system/errors/NodeNotFound).
+This FAQ is for developers; check out the [General Chromium OS FAQ](/chromium-os/developer-library/reference/development/chromium-os-faq) for non-development related questions.

 ---